Portscatho to Pendower Beach circular walk

 Whilst ships were returning to England, often on a voyage of several months, merchants would explore the markets to find the best port to land the goods.
 They had no means of communicating with the ships whilst at sea, so ships were often told to sail for "Falmouth for Orders".
 Falmouth, being the first large port on The Channel, provided a "holding pen" for ships with incoming cargoes whilst their final destination was being decided and communicated.
 The ships were often badly in need of repair and supplies from their journey across the Atlantic so during the wait they could be restocked and patched up.
 It is thought the practice and possibly also the phrase originated in the late 17th century, soon after the Royal Mail Packet Station was established at Falmouth which involved relatively fast communications with London.
 Falmouth is still a major refuelling port.
 Ships are required to use low-sulphur oil in the English Channel to reduce emissions.

-19. Go through the gate and cross the stile then cross the field to the gateway opposite.
+20. Go through the gate and cross the stone stile and wooden stile (the top bar lifts).
+Then cross the field to the gateway opposite.

 The path across the fields and the lane follow a ridge of high ground above the coast.
 When smugglers operating from Portscatho were landing contraband on the beaches around the bay, they would position scouts on the high ground to look out for Revenue ships and raise a warning signal if one was spotted.